U.S. regulators issue rules on workplace wellness programs

 “It’s questionable whether this broader allowance for offering incentives is going to work or not,” said Steve Wojcik, vice president for public policy at the National Business Group on Health, which represents large employers.
 “If the employer has to offer rewards, even without evidence that an employee is trying” to improve his or her health, “it might decide to end the wellness program.”

-Or the rules might drive some companies away from offering employer-based insurance, instead paying the penalties that the healthcare law imposes for doing so, said Tom Emerick, president of Emerick Consulting and former vice president of global benefits at Walmart: “With these regulations, large companies who are trying to decide whether to pay or play will get more reasons to pay and not play.”
+Or the rules might drive some companies away from offering employer-based insurance, instead paying the penalties that the healthcare law imposes for doing so, said Tom Emerick, president of Emerick Consulting and former vice president of global benefits at Walmart : “With these regulations, large companies who are trying to decide whether to pay or play will get more reasons to pay and not play.”
+(Editing by Stacey Joyce)